Intermodal entanglement in a quantum optical model of HHG due to the back-action on the driving field: Abstract

 \section{Abstract}

 Preparation of nonclassical light with special quantum properties is essential for quantum technologies.
 High-harmonic generation (HHG) is a process which not only enables the creation of attosecond pulses but also has the potential to generate light with intricate quantum properties.
-In a recent experiment \cite{PRXQuantum.5.040319}, nonclassical inter-harmonic correlations have been measured from a HHG source.
-In this work, we theoretically investigate entanglement between different harmonics within an effective quantum optical model.
+In a recent experiment [PRX Quantum 5.
+040319], nonclassical inter-harmonic correlations have been measured from a HHG source between low-order harmonics.
+In this work, we theoretically investigate entanglement between different harmonics within an effective, phenomenological quantum optical model.
 This model implements a significant degree of simplification regarding the processes within the target material, treating the material through susceptibilities, as it is usual in quantum optics.
-Such an approach yields a general description of HHG, permitting the implications that can be derived within it to hold broadly.
+Such an approach yields a general description of HHG in the few-harmonic generation regime, permitting the implications that can be derived within it to hold broadly within the domain of validity.
 We find that entanglement is produced as a result of the often neglected back-action.
 We can qualitatively reproduce experimentally measured nonclassicalities, which suggests that intermodal entanglement can, to an extent, be considered a universal phenomenon associated with HHG, rather than a result of using specific material targets.